Limitations

 Custom State Management

-Krmx does not include a default state management implementation.
-However, users can refer to the Krmx Best Practices (opens in a new tab) documentation, which offers guidance and examples on effective state management strategies within Krmx-powered applications.
+Krmx does not include a default state management implementation out of the box.
+However, users can refer to Krmx State documentation, which offers three state management models for Krmx-powered applications.

 Maintenance